mathiaskoefoed/step-feeder/README.md

 - **Tested** - for 1 year before publishing this feeder
 - **Servo-driven auger** - reuses the SmartFeed 2.0's screw mechanism to dispense food in precise portions
-- **Onboard display** - ST7789V screen shows the current time, Wifi status/signal, and time for the next scheduled feeding
+- **Onboard display** - ST7789V screen shows the current time, Wifi signal strength, feeder status, next scheduled feeding, amount, and feeding mode.
 - **5 independent feeding schedules** - each with its own time, amount, and mode
 - **Two feeding modes** - Normal and Extra, with separately tunable servo levels for each
 - **Pause mode** - temporarily disable all scheduled feedings without losing the schedule